Getting Started: Hiking for Beginners (Hiking 101)

 More Hiking Basics to Bring on the Trail

-Now that you know the essential items to bring along on every hike, here are a few more basics.
+Now that you know the essential items to bring along on every hike, even the most simple day hike, here are a few more basics.

 - Solar Charger: a solar charger is a great way to keep your essential electronics charged up while on the trail.